-Weakness 6: Current ERP System
+Weakness 6: Current Enterprise Resource Planning (ERP) System

-Many business functions that should be integral components of an Enterprise Resource Planning (ERP) system are not available in the current system REGENT.
+Many business functions that should be integral components of an Enterprise Resource Plarming (ERP) system are not available in the current system REGENT.

 Harper seeks to improve workflow and business processes to provide more timely and efficient services to learners and employees and provide self-service via the Internet and Portals.
 While Harper has maintained a leading edge in the technology infrastructure, it has fallen behind in business applications.
 Harper has outgrown the current vendor who cannot deliver new applications or upgrade existing applications to meet Harper's strategic direction.
+The new ERP system was approved by the Board and implementation will start in FY05.